• Skip to primary navigation

 Quick Tip: Put all the ingredients on table two to three hours before you start cooking them.
 This will make all the ingredients have the same room temperature.
 Which is very important for a cake.

-When all of the ingredients will have the same room temperature, pour the eggs and sugar in the bowl and mix until you get a creamy mass.
+When all of the ingredients will have the same at room temperature, pour the eggs and sugar into the bowl and mix until you get a creamy mass.

 Right after that, add also the yogurt into the composition.